EmilyLascko/hello-world/README.md

 Github is considered cloud computing because it is delivering a service via the internet and can be used on any device that has a conncection to the internet.
 An example would be Google's gmail or Google drive, you have the ability to access emails or files from any device that uses the internet.

 # Conclusion

+During this lab I learned more about information technology concepts, Github, cloud computing, and also an overview of client-server architecture.
+Initially starting out Github was difficult, I had trouble managing to find my way through the website and make a repository.
+I checked out more help on the website and was able to figure it out and do it with ease now!
+I look forward to getting to use Github more and learning more about the IT world.